Cal Raleigh Player Props: Mariners vs. Astros

 Cal Raleigh At The Plate

-- In 26.0% of his games this year, Raleigh has had at least one RBI.
-He's picked up more than one in 12.3% and driven in three or more of his team's runs in three contests.
+- In 20 games this year (27.0%), Raleigh has picked up an RBI, and in nine of those games (12.2%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.